Choosing a mobility scooter

 Folding travel scooters

 The newest class of scooters can be folded into a compact unit that can be wheeled like a suitcase and loaded into a car boot in a single piece.
-Some use the latest lithium batteries instead of heavier lead-acid batteries.
+Some use lithium batteries instead of heavier lead-acid batteries.
+When folded, they can be stored in a relatively small space.
 They are perfect for cruises or even air travel but they may have a smaller range and be less comfortable than bigger scooters.

 Car boot scooters

-If you want something to go on pavements around town, then a pavement scooter is a good choice.
+If you want something to go on pavements around town and for shopping, then a pavement scooter is a good choice.
 Legally, these are Class 2 scooters with a maximum speed of 4mph.
 They are permitted for pavement use only and can only go on the road only where there is no pavement, or just to cross the road.

 - Generally smaller and lighter than road-going (class 3) scooters

 - Good for going into shops

 Most pavement scooters can have the seat removed and the tiller folded down so they can be transported in an estate car or large car boot, but the more comfortable ones can be heavy.
 Hoists and ramps can be used for loading a scooter into an estate car or car boot.
 We are always happy to advise on the options.

 If you want to go on the roads as well as the pavement, have better comfort and travel greater distances, then a class 3 scooter will be more suitable.